Attachment-based therapy is based on the premise that the way you were brought up affects the way you behave today.

-Hence, the particular pattern of relating that each style uses will predominate the way relationships unfold for you, and is a major cause of any problems you have in relating to people.
+Hence, the particular pattern of relating that each style uses will predominate the way relationships unfold for you.
+An insecure attachment style is also a major cause of problems you have in relating to people.

-When you have repeated the above process enough times, your brain firing patterns will have changed.
-You will have gained what is called an “earned secure” attachment style.
-You will be able to engage in a committed, stable, long-term relationship, and you will be available to consistently attune to your children.
+When you have repeated the above process enough times, your brain’s firing patterns will have changed.
+Only then will you have gained what is called an “earned secure” attachment style.
+Finally, you will be able to engage in a committed, stable, long-term relationship.
+And you will be available to consistently attune to your children.

 Ready to thrive?
 Call me, we’ll talk.